Why We Always Fight on Our Anniversary

-My Three Takeaways
+My Three Takeaways about relationships and arguments

 1. Expectations are corrosive

 I hate how certain days are “supposed” to be more romantic than others.
 Valentine’s Day, for example.
 Total bull-crap.
-It’s like we enjoy setting up ourselves up to fail.
+It’s like we enjoy setting ourselves up to fail.
 I've had a great time with Jennie over the past eight years.
 Why should we have to get our hopes up for one day out of the year?

 2. Focus on the journey over arbitrary milestones